ULSTEIN SX210 Offshore Wind Turbine Operations

 Share

-Most ocean vessels still run on fossil fuels, accounting for over 1?billion metric tons of global greenhouse gas emissions a year.
-Despite incentives to promote more environmentally friendly vessels, international shipping emissions have increased by 9.6 per cent from 2012 to 2018.
-More radical steps must be taken if the industry is to achieve the IMO target of a 50 percent reduction in annual emissions by 2050.
+Most ocean vessels still run on fossil fuels, accounting for over 1 billion metric tons of global greenhouse gas emissions a year.
+Despite incentives to promote more environmentally friendly vessels, international shipping emissions increased by 9.6 per cent from 2012 to 2018.
+More radical steps must be taken if the industry is to achieve the IMO target of a 50 per cent reduction in annual emissions by 2050.

-Ulstein Group has a clear ambition of being at the forefront of the technology development required to achieve zero-emission offshore operations by 2050.
-One of the most important design aspects in achieving this aim is the company's innovative hulls, including the novel TWIN X-STERN?.
+Ulstein Group aims to be at the forefront of the technology development required to achieve zero-emission offshore operations by 2050.
+One of the most important design aspects in achieving this aim is the company's innovative hulls, including the novel TWIN X-STERN.

 First TWIN X-STERN contract: Designing methanol-fuelled SOV vessel for Acta Marine